Bill of Lading (BOL)

 What is included in the Bill of Lading?

-Names & Addresses: The full names and addresses of the shipper and the consignee should be provided on the Bill of Lading.
-They need to be easy to find and read on the invoice.
+- Full names and addresses of the shipper and consignee must be easy to find and read

-Department of Transportation (DOT) Hazardous Material Designation: The shipper must provide information in regards to the presence of hazardous materials in the shipment.
-If hazardous materials are present in the shipment, special rules and requirements will apply when shipping.
+- Department of Transportation (DOT) Hazardous Material Designation (shippers must provide information about the presence of any hazardous materials in the shipment

 How many types of Bill of Lading are there?